 Among Pasternak’s achievements, he has pioneered the practice of using saline water for irrigation, has developed novel “solar” greenhouses and systems that produce crops without chemical sprays, and co-developed a system that allows farmers to supervise agricultural operations remotely.
 His work follows a theme: research and systems that help farmers reclaim degraded land.

 “UNESCO was the first donor for IPALAC.
 They told us to concentrate in Africa.
-Which we did,” he tells ISRAEL21c.
+Which we did,” he says.
 “After a while, the work in Africa became so intensive that I decided to resign my position as the director of the Institute of Agriculture and Applied Biology at Ben Gurion University and move to Africa to be able to better conduct and supervise IPALAC activities.

 Since 2001, Pasternak is working as a principal scientist in an international agriculture research institute called ICRISAT.
 “This institute has a research station in Niger where I am working.
 I started [it] by myself,” he says.
 “Today the IPALAC group has eight scientists; some full time other part time.
 I am heading this group.”